<< Previous wine Next wine >>

 LOCATION, SOIL, CLIMATE:

-Nortico vineyards are located in the southern banks of the Minho river.
+Nortico vineyards are located on the southern banks of the Minho river.
 The vines are tended in granite soil at 20 - 250 m (68-820 ft) elevation.
+Although it rains a lot (2,000 ml annually) the slightly inland area is a little warmer than the coastal plantings, which allows for perfect ripening.

 Creamy citrus oil, lime and yellow apple notes are nicely spiced and detailed with saline mineral and floral underpinnings through the long finish. — Gillian Sciaretta